 Sec.
-34.802-34.809 - RESERVED
+34.802-34.809.
+Reserved.

-DIVISION 2. - SHORT-TERM RENTAL
+DIVISION 2.
+SHORT-TERM RENTAL

 Sec.
-34.810. - Purpose and Applicability.
+34.810.
+Purpose and Applicability.

-- (a) The purpose of this Division is to establish regulations for the registration and use of home share short term rentals.
-The requirements of this division apply only to home shareshort term rentals located in residential only zoning districts established under the City's Land Development Code, Subpart B of the City's Code of Ordinances. - (b) Nothing in this division, however, shall be construed to be a waiver of the requirement to assess and collect hotel occupancy taxes for any residential rental for a period of less than
+(a) The purpose of this Division is to establish regulations for the registration and use of short term rentals.
+The requirements of this division apply only to short term rentals located in residential only zoning districts established under the City's Development Code, Subpart B of the City's Code of Ordinances.

+(b) Nothing in this division, however, shall be construed to be a waiver of the requirement to assess and collect hotel occupancy taxes for any residential rental for a period of less than 30 consecutive days of property that is located outside of such residential only zoning districts.

-- 30 consecutive days of property that is located outside of such residential only zoning districts or that is located in any SmartCode zoning district. - (c) Sunset Review Home Share Rental Provisions.
-The provisions of this Chapter Article pertaining to home-shareshort term rentals shall be reviewed by the city council within one year of the adoption of Ordinance No. 2017-37.
+(c) The provisions of this article pertaining to short term rentals shall be reviewed by the city council within one year of the adoption of Ordinance No. 2017-37.
 Those provisions are subject to amendment or repeal upon such review or at any other time.
-The adoption of the home share-short term rental provisions of this Chapter Article shall not be construed to create any enforceable right to the continuation of home-shareshort term rentals or any right to compensation for loss, damages, costs, or expenses alleged to have been incurred in reliance upon its adoption or suffered as a result its repeal.
+The adoption of the short term rental provisions of this article shall not be construed to create any enforceable right to the continuation of short term rentals or any right to compensation for loss, damages, costs, or expenses alleged to have been incurred in reliance upon its adoption or suffered as a result its repeal.

 Sec.
-34.811. - Registration and Standards.
+34.811.
+Registration and Standards.

 (a) Registration Required.
-An approved registration is required before operation of a Home share-short term rental registration shall be required before renting any residential single-family homes, accessory dwellings, manufactured/mobile homes, duplexes, and multifamily units located in the City of San Marcos for a period of less than 30 consecutive days.
-Application for Home ShareShort Term Rental Registration shall be made upon a form prescribed by the City of San Marcos for such purpose.
-The following information is required of all applications and missing items or information constitute an invalid application.
+An approved registration is required before operation of short term rental.
+Application for Short Term Rental Registration shall be made upon a form prescribed by the City of San Marcos for such purpose.
+The following is required of all applications and missing items or information constitute an invalid application.
 Additional information may be required based on individual circumstances.